 Introduction to Health Assessment

-A major component of nursing responsibilities includes performing health assessments on new or returning patients.
+A major component of nursing responsibilities includes performing health assessments on new or returning clients.
 A health assessment can be general, encompassing past medical history and a head-to-toe assessment, or can be specific and diseases related, such as assessing for cancers or alcoholism.
 The assessment you provide as a nurse will vary based on your role and based on the setting in which you practice.
-A health assessment in general will consist of observations and measurements in order to identify problems or keep the patient safe.
+A health assessment in general will consist of observations and measurements in order to identify problems or keep the client safe.
 This Health Assessment NCLEX® Review aims to provide readers with an understanding of health assessment in order to prepare for daily responsibilities as a nurse as well as the NCLEX® exam.

 Importance of Health Assessment